How Investment Firms Track ESG Data for CSRD

 Investment firms and insurance intermediaries play a crucial role in the EU’s transition to a sustainable economy.
 Under the Corporate Sustainability Reporting Directive (CSRD), these actors must not only disclose their own environmental and social impacts but also track the sustainability performance of the companies and products they finance, invest in, or distribute.

-This guide explains how financial advisors, asset managers, and insurance brokers — particularly SMEs — can collect, manage, and report ESG (Environmental, Social, and Governance) data to meet CSRD and Voluntary Sustainability Reporting Standard for SMEs (VSME) expectations.
-For complementary guidance, see the CSRD guide for financial advisors and brokers and whether financial SMEs need to report financed emissions.
+This guide explains how financial advisers, asset managers, and insurance brokers — particularly SMEs — can collect, manage, and report ESG (Environmental, Social, and Governance) data to meet CSRD and Voluntary Sustainability Reporting Standard for SMEs (VSME) expectations.
+For complementary guidance, see the CSRD guide for financial advisers and brokers and whether financial SMEs need to report financed emissions.

 1. Why ESG Data Matters for Financial Firms